 - Increasing the Angle attribute of the directional light will increase the angular size of the light, thereby producing a larger specular reflection on the sea surface.

-Light that penetrates the ocean surface is 'refracted' due to the fact that light travels faster in air than in water.
+Light that penetrates the ocean surface is 'refracted' due to the fact that light travels faster in the air than in water.
 When the light reaches the water it will be scattered or absorbed by particles in the ocean.
 As the ocean becomes deeper, the water will decrease the depth of light penetration.
 We can replicate this effect quite easily using the Transmission attribute in the Standard Surface shader.
 The effect can be seen when placing an object inside the ocean surface.
 We can see that the longer light travels inside the mesh, the more it is affected by the blue Transmission Color.

 When applied to the ocean shader we can see the effect that Transmission Color and Depth has on the white cylinder inside the closed surface ocean below: